 |

 Sadly I have no pix but back on the mainland on the edge of the water there was a flock of black-necked swans.
-I've never seen them before and they are quick lovely.
-Apparently they are found throughout the southern tip of South America, what a find for bird-lovers.
-The wee island was a beautiful little spot, in fact all that we saw of Chiloe was lovely.
+I've never seen them before and they are quiet lovely.
+Apparently they are found throughout the southern tip of South America.
+What a find for bird-lovers.
+The wee island was a beautiful little spot, In fact all that we saw of Chiloe was lovely.

-That night there was a farewell cocktail with the captain at which all the crew were presented.
-Nice for them to be on stage, but it was a bit like the endless credits at the end of a movie.
-We managed to duck passed the Captain and the 'mandatory' happy 'formal' pic with the Captain (we were not dressed for the occasion).
-That was followed by a formal Gala dinner which was not our scene so we escaped to Le Boussole on Deck 6.
+That night there was a farewell cocktail party with the captain at which all the crew were presented.
+We managed to duck passed the Captain and the 'mandatory' formal pic with the Captain (we were not dressed for the occasion).
+Nor were we suirably attired for the formal Gala dinner which followed (not our scene) so we escaped to Le Boussole on Deck 6.

 No comments: